tnwinc/TA-browscap_express/README.md

 Not all browsers are cached.
 Generic and default browsers are deliberately not cached.
 To search for browsers which are always looking up in the browscap file try adding "| search ua_fromcache=false".
 You can either exlcude these UA strings at the start, or better, file a bug with the browscap project on github to get the UA string added to the library.

+# Cache file #
+The cache file, browscap_lite.csv, is checked first, speeding up subsequent searches.
+The location of the file is as follows:
+1. The script directory.
+This is the default location, unless:
+2. SPLUNK_HOME/var/run/splunk if the SPLUNK_HOME environment variable is defined, this location will be used, unless:
+3. It's overridden in browscap_lite.ini

+# Blacklist file #
+The optional file, blacklist.txt, contains a list of UA strings, one per line, which should not be checked.
+This is good for managing custom or blatantly forged UA strings that you don't want to waste time going to the main browscap file for, since they'll always return default/generic.

 CHANGE LOG
 20130607 v1: 	Initial
+20140820 v2:	Better